 - From a lying position

-- While standing
+- While standing (a simpler process)

 Each offers some benefits, but we recommend focusing on the lying version simply because of its greater potential for overload.